The world's first demonstration of the high-efficiency hydrogen liquefaction by magnetic refrigeration

 In hydrogen liquefaction by the magnetic refrigeration, the adiabatic demagnetization method to generate temperatures below 1 K is extended to the high-temperature region.

-The principles of magnetic refrigeration and compressed-gas refrigeration are presented in the above figure.
+The principles of magnetic refrigeration and compressed-gas refrigeration are illustrated in the above figure.
 The temperature-entropy diagrams of magnetic material and gas as a refrigerant in liquefaction cycle are respectively shown in the above figure.
 The magnetic refrigeration for hydrogen liquefaction uses an external magnetic field to magnetize and demagnetize a magnetic material in repeated cycles, thus producing low temperatures through the magnetocaloric effect.

 Since the magnetic refrigeration method can ideally realize the reversed Carnot cycle, it is possible to achieve theoretically a higher %Carnot efficiency* in contrast to the compressed-gas refrigeration method as noted in the above figure .